 It all started as a pilot-project in 2014, which was going to determine if motivation, efficiency and quality could be improved by working in an agile way.

 Jonas Harris had come into contact with agile ways of working during his time at Ericsson.
-When Jonas left ST-Ericsson a couple of years later, he started to think about agile ways of working, and the opportunities that it would bring, even outside the software industry.
+When Jonas left ST-Ericsson a couple of years later, he started to think about agile ways of working and the opportunities that it would bring beyond the software industry.

-Discussions and meetings with people in leading positions at Tetra Pak led to a pilot-project aimed to evaluate potential benefits of an agile way of working at Tetra Pak.
+Discussions and meetings with people in leading positions at Tetra Pak led to a pilot-project to evaluate the potential benefits of agile ways of working at Tetra Pak.

-With a long background at Tetra Pak, Thomas had returned to the company in a consultant assignment 2011 after a couple of years working for other companies.
+With a long background at Tetra Pak, Thomas had returned to the company in 2011 as a consultant, after a couple of years working for other companies.
 Thomas worked with a group of progressive Project Managers who constantly strived to improve the way of working.
-There was talk of more agile ways of working, and the question was if, and how it could add value.
+There was talk of more agile ways of working.
+Could agile ways of working add value, and how?
 When an agile pilot-project was to be started, the decision was made that Thomas should take the role of Product Owner and Jonas that of Scrum Master.